DevExpress-Examples/blazor-scheduler-custom-form/README.md

 <!-- default badges end -->
 # Blazor Scheduler - Customize Appointment Form

 This example creates custom extended and compact appointment forms for DevExpress Blazor Scheduler.
-In addition to standard content, custom forms display appointment time zone and have an additional layout item -- **Grade**.
+In addition to standard content, custom forms display appointment time zone and have a custom layout item -- **Grade**.

 Refer to the following help topic for information on how to create custom appointment forms: [Custom Appointment Forms and Tooltips](https://docs.devexpress.com/Blazor/404564/components/scheduler/customization/appointment-forms-and-tooltips#custom-appointment-form).

+Like our standard appointment forms, customized forms support CRUD operations (see [Index.razor.cs](/CS/DxBlazorApplication1/Components/Pages/Index.razor.cs)).
 For your convinience, we created a data source that contains different appointment types (one-time, all day, and recurrent) distributed between resources.
 Refer to the following folders review our implementation:

 * [Models](/CS/DxBlazorApplication1/Models/)
 * [Services](/CS/DxBlazorApplication1/Services/)